PaperCutSoftware/silver/README.md

 # **Silver**

-- *Only the best is dished up with Silver Service*
+>***Only the best is dished up with Silver Service***

 Silver is a robust, light-weight, cross-platform **service wrapper** for background applications.

-Silver takes a standard command-line program \- like a simple HTTP-based app or other background process \- and turns it into a resilient, auto-updating background service.
-It's 100% cross platform and works across Windows, macOS, and Linux.
-It's designed to handle the operational realities of running software, like crashes, health monitoring, logging, cron-like scheduling and updates, so you can focus on your application's core logic.
+Silver takes a standard command-line program — like a simple HTTP-based app or other background process — and turns it into a resilient, auto-updating background service.
+It's designed to handle the operational realities of running software, so you can focus on your application's core logic instead.
+Things handled by Silver include:

-Typical usages might include wrapping a single Java web application, hosting a set of Go microservices, or resiliently running a native "task tray" application on startup.
+ * crash recovery
+ * health monitoring
+ * logging
+ * cron-like task scheduling
+ * auto-updates
+ * and work the same way across Windows, macOS, and Linux.

 Silver is battle-tested and has been successfully used by [PaperCut Software](https://www.papercut.com/) to help manage server and desktop components for millions of laptops and servers for almost a decade.

+Typical usages might include:
+* wrapping a single Java web application
+* hosting a set of Go microservices
+* or resiliently running a native "task tray" application on startup.

 ---

 ## **Features**

-Silver is packed with features to make your application robust and easy to manage in production environments.
+Silver is packed with features to make your application more robust and easy to manage in production environments.

 * **Cross-Platform Service Management**: Runs your app as a native service (Windows Service, macOS LaunchAgent, Linux systemd/init) using a single, consistent interface.
 * **Process Resilience**: Automatically restarts your application services if they crash, with configurable limits (`MaxCrashCountPerHour`) and restart delays (`RestartDelaySecs`) to prevent rapid-restart CPU cycles.